Junel Fe Birth Control Side Effects: 2026 Guide

 Medically reviewed by Alan Lucks | MD, Alan Lucks MDPC Private Practice - New York on February 27th, 2026.

-• Junel Fe is a combination birth control pill with hormonal and iron components
+Junel Fe is a combination birth control pill that contains synthetic hormones and an iron supplement.

-• Common side effects include nausea, breast tenderness, and mood changes
+Common side effects include nausea, breast tenderness, and mood changes, and these often improve after the first few months.

-• Serious complications can involve blood clots and cardiovascular risks
+Serious complications can involve blood clots and cardiovascular risks, especially in women who smoke or have pre-existing conditions.

-• Regular medical monitoring is crucial for safe contraceptive use
+Regular medical monitoring is important for the safe and effective use of hormonal contraceptives.

 Understanding Hormonal Interactions